-Category Issue Direction of problem solving Stakeholder Concern 1) Legal and Engaging governme Public system issues need to be responded to in order to make the technical and legal framework for Financial Authorities Promotion of digitalization of financial services public system nt and policy makers providing national ID documents that are supported for SSI.For example, regulation of electronic Finance organization Promote the use of SSI/DID services makers signatures and electronic transactions that are supported for SSI/DID, and positioning them as certifications to be verifiable for electronic documents, etc. • User Improved convenience and enhanced privacy Privacy Protection Financial Authorities Disclosure of information (e.g., private keys) in the event of a financial crime User/Consumer group Rights protection (e.g., freedom of expression, human rights) Financial Authorities Identify issues and challenges that have not yet been addressed in existing regulations and guidelines Finance organization/ business operators Provision of services and solutions that comply with various laws and regulations • User Determine which services have adequate privacy measures
+Category lssue Direction of problem solving Stakeholder Concern 1) Legal and and governme overnme responded to in order to make the Financial Authorities Promotion of digitalization of financial services public system nt and policy makers providing national ID documents that are supported for SSI.
+For example, regulation of electronic Finance organization Promote the use of SSI/DID services • For example, regulation of electronic signatures and electronic transactions that are supported for SSI/DID, and positioning them as certifications to be verifiable for electronic documents, etc. • User Improved convenience and enhanced privacy Privacy Protection Financial Authorities • Disclosure of information (e.g., private keys) in the event of a financial crime User/Consumer group Rights protection (e.g., freedom of expression, human rights) Financial Authorities Identify issues and challenges that have not yet been addressed in existing regulations and guidelines Finance organization/ business operators Provision of services and solutions that comply with various laws and regulations • User Determine which services have adequate privacy measures